Craft Beer Judging at Competitions

 Beer judging standards used at most competitions have been set by the Beer Judge Certification Program (BJCP).
 The BJCP is a non-profit organization founded in 1985 that grew out of the American Homebrewers Association, and has since become independent.
 In order to become a certified beer judge, one must pass an exam issued by the organization, which is NOT for the unprepared.
 The exam is a three-hour process consisting of essay questions and a practical component in which you must judge four beers as if in a competition…thankfully there is a BJCP study guide!

 It is one thing to be certified, and another to be successful.
 In order to be a successful beer judge, four main ideas must be mastered.

 • Have a broad knowledge of world beer styles

 • Know how to correctly and completely evaluate a beer

 • Develop a sufficient vocabulary that enables you to communicate perceptions and ideas

 For a beer judging newbie, here’s a few great ways to start learning!
 First and foremost remember that just about all beer judges started off in the same position you’re in as craft beer lovers, enthusiasts, or nerds.

 There are two great ways to start learning.
 You can either pick all different beer styles and try to learn the differences between different styles, OR you can choose a variety of the same beer style and try to find differences between the same style.
-The first method helps provide you with a good overview of beer styles, and the range of tastes a beer can have, whereas the second method allows you to explore the range of one style, region, or flavor, and learn subtle differences.
+The first approach helps provide you with a good outline of beer styles, and the gamut of flavors a beer can possess, whereas the second approach allows you to discover the array of one particular style, region, or taste, and learn subtle differences.
 As a whole the first option is better for beginners and the second is for a bit more experienced tasters.

 The Difference Between Beer Judging and Wine Judging